 Tacinga palmadora (Britton & Rose) N.P.Taylor & Stuppy

-Tacinga palmadora is a shrubby, much branched cactus up to 16.4 feet (5 m) tall.
-The stem segments are grey-green or bluish, green when young, round to obovate or oblong, up to 6.4 inches (16 cm) long and up to 3.2 inches (8 cm) wide.
+Tacinga palmadora is a much-branched shrubby cactus with round to obovate or oblong stem segments.
+It grows up to 16.4 feet (5 m) tall.
+The segments are grey-green or bluish, green when young, up to 6.4 inches (16 cm) long, and up to 3.2 inches (8 cm) wide.
 The areoles are white with brown glochids.
-The spines are 1 to 4 (rarely 6), yellow, whitish when old and up to 1.2 inch (3 cm) long.
-The flowers are brick-red to bright red.
-The fruits are greenish to reddish or purple and up to 2 inches (5 cm) long.
+Spines are 1 to 4 (rarely 6), yellow, whitish when old, and up to 1.2 inches (3 cm) long.
+Flowers are brick-red to bright red.
+Fruits are greenish to reddish or purple and up to 2 inches (5 cm) long.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).